-Understanding Balance Allocation Value and Fixed Indexed Annuities
+Understanding Balance Allocation Value and Fixed Index Annuities

-Balanced allocation value, or BAV, is a term used to describe a key measurement feature of some fixed indexed annuities.
-To understand BAV, you first need to know the basics of a deferred fixed indexed annuity.
+Balanced allocation value, or BAV, is a term used to describe a key measurement feature of some fixed index annuities.
+To understand BAV, you first need to know the basics of a deferred fixed index annuity.

-A deferred fixed indexed annuity is a contract issued by an insurance company to an individual looking to save money for retirement.
+A deferred fixed index annuity is a contract issued by an insurance company to an individual looking to save money for retirement.

 In exchange for an upfront premium payment, the insurance company provides the individual, or annuitant, the potential to grow their funds based on the performance of an underlying index, such as the Standard & Poor’s 500 Composite Stock Price Index (S&P 500).